THE DOVER WAR MEMORIAL PROJECT

 McBarron, F.

-Frank McBarron, 5701, was a Serjeant in the Royal Inniskilling Fusiliers, 2nd battalion.
-He was 35 when he died on 13th October 1914, and is buried at Meteren Military Cemetery, France, I K 260.
+Francis "Frank" McBarron, 5701, was a Serjeant in the Royal Inniskilling Fusiliers 2nd battalion.
+He was 35 when he died on 13 October 1914 and is buried at Meteren Military Cemetery, France.
+I K 260

-He was the son of Miehael McBarron, and the "dearly beloved husband" of Florence McBarron,of "Speyside", The Avenue, Camberley, Surrey, formerly 178 Clarendon Place, Dover.
-His sister was Mrs Em Whatley, of Burcombe Lane, Wilton.
+He was the son of Michael McBarron and the "dearly beloved husband" of Florence McBarron of "Speyside" The Avenue, Camberley, Surrey, formerly 178 Clarendon Place, Dover.
+His sister was Mrs Em Whatley of Burcombe Lane, Wilton.
 There were connections with South Africa and Canada.
+The 1891 Scotland census gives him as the son of Annie and Michael McBarron born in England then living at 6 Picadilly Street, Glasgow

 Herbert Middleton, courtesy Dover ExpressMiddleton, H. H.

 Herbert Harold Middleton, 209545, was a Petty Officer in the Royal Navy.
-He was serving with the HMS Daisy, and was returning to his ship when the boat was cut in half in the mouth of the Tyne by a ferry steamer on 4th January 1916.
+He was serving with the HMS Daisy and was returning to his ship when the boat was cut in half in the mouth of the Tyne by a ferry steamer on 4 January 1916.
 Herbert was drowned; his body was never found and he is commemorated on the Chatham Naval Memorial.
+Panel 15

-Herbert was born on 29th December 1884 in Dover, and at his death was described as being "formerly of 65 Clarendon Street"..
-He was the second son of William Middleton, a Mariner and former Royal Navy sailor from Deal, Kent, and of Fanny, nee Atkins, from Fingest, Buckinghamshire.
-He was christened on 21st January 1885 at St John Mariner, Dover.
-In 1891 he, his mother, and his siblings were at 177 Clarendon Road, Dover, while his father was at sea, aboard "The Victoria" as Master in Charge.
-William, when he left the Navy, worked the steam packets between Dover an France.
+Herbert was born on 29 December 1884 in Dover and at his death was described as being "formerly of 65 Clarendon Street" He was the second son of William Middleton a Mariner and former Royal Navy sailor from Deal, Kent who was at sea in both the 1891 and 1901 censuses and of Fanny née Atkins from Fingest, Buckinghamshire.
+He was christened on 21 January 1885 at St John Mariner Dover.
+In 1891 he his mother and his siblings were at 177 Clarendon Road, Dover, while his father was at sea aboard "The Victoria" as Master in Charge.
+William when he left the Navy worked the steam packets between Dover an France

 HMS Ganges May 1900- May 01 + June 01 - 27 Aug 01